A Word of Clarification

 Joseph Bates recounted that after the Exeter camp meeting, as he walked through the train cars, he heard voices repeating, 'Behold, the bridegroom cometh!'
 This movement swept over the United States in two months, leading to the Great Disappointment on October 22, 1844.

-Joseph Bates raccontò che, dopo il raduno campestre di Exeter, mentre attraversava le carrozze del treno, udì voci che ripetevano: «Ecco, lo sposo viene!».
-Questo movimento si diffuse negli Stati Uniti nel giro di due mesi, conducendo alla Grande Delusione del 22 ottobre 1844.
+Giuseppe Bates raccontò che, dopo il camp-meeting di Exeter, mentre attraversava le carrozze del treno, udì voci che ripetevano: «Ecco, lo sposo viene!» Questo movimento si diffuse in tutti gli Stati Uniti nel giro di due mesi, conducendo alla Grande Delusione del 22 ottobre 1844.

 Damsteegt comments on the Low Hampton Conference of Adventists, December 28–29, 1844, involving Himes and Miller.
 Himes urged comforting the saints, arousing the Christian world, and proclaiming salvation to sinners.
 A few weeks later, the Advent Press resumed, and Himes declared the door of salvation open.
 Miller gradually gave up the extreme shut door concept and returned to his original view of the Midnight Cry.
 In that same month, Ellen White had her first vision, showing that those who reject the Midnight Cry fall off the path.
 That vision was for William Miller as much as anyone else.